LandOfRails/LandOfRails-Discord-Bot/README.md

 # LandOfRails Discord Bot
  **Simple Discord Bot for the [LandOfRails Discord Server](https://discord.gg/hKMrchX)**

- Simple, not optimized Discord Bot with various features, such as voting, idea management, Fun Command, Roles by Reaction, Authentication System and more.
+ Simple, slightly optimized Discord Bot with various features, such as voting, idea management, Fun Command, Roles by Reaction, Authentication System and more.

 ## Dependencies
 This Discord bot uses the following libraries: